 Excellent complementary courses to also consider:

-- Good Storage, Receiving and Distribution Practices in a Food Handling Environment and/or
+- Good Storage, Receiving and Distribution Practices in a Food Handling Environment

 - Occupational Health and Safety Awareness in a Food Handling Environment